+Here "led astray" is a metaphor for being persuaded to do something wrong.
 This can be stated in active form.
-AT: "so that lawless people do no lead you astray with their deceitful words" (See: Active or Passive)
+Alternate translation: "so that lawless people do not deceive you and cause you do something wrong" (See: Metaphor and Active or Passive)